 2005 reissue (EMI 7243 874307 2 3): 1984/Rebel Rebel/Moonage Daydream/Sweet Thing/Candidate/Sweet Thing (Reprise)/Changes/Suffragette City/Aladdin Sane/All The Young Dudes/Cracked Actor/Rock 'N' Roll With Me/Watch That Man/Knock On Wood/Here Today, Gone Tomorrow/Space Oddity/Diamond Dogs/Panic In Detroit/Big Brother/Time/The Width Of A Circle/The Jean Genie/Rock 'N' Roll Suicide.

 Recorded at the Tower, Philadelphia.
-Various recording dates have been listed, but the exact dates are unknown; the album was taped on two dates between July 10 and 13, 1974.
+The original album stated it was recorded on 14-15 July, but represses corrected this to 12-13 July, 1974.
 The original 2LP came with pictures on the inner sleeves and sides B and D reversed.
 Early Spanish pressings did not include 'Cracked Actor'; a promotional 7" with Time/The Prettiest Star (RCA ESP-540) was given away with the album to compensate for this.
 The 1990 remaster was released as Rykodisc RALP 0138/9-2 (the last title appearing on vinyl in this series) and EMI DBLD1.
 The 2016 remaster of the 2005 mix (which finally mirrored to front cover to the correct orientation; bottom) was released as a standalone 3LP (Parlophone DB 74763) in 2017.

 The first CD release is the 1990 Rykodisc/EMI edition, which has the David Bowie At The Tower Philadelphia subtitle on the front cover (middle).
 Reissued in 2005 (third) in a new stereo mix, with a much improved the sound quality.
 The live set now is complete and follows the original set list order, with the band intro after 'Rock 'N' Roll Suicide'.
 Also available on DVD Audio (EMI 7243 874304 9 5; fourth), which additionally features a photo gallery.

 (RCA APL1 1006), March 1975 (UK)